trek elite 9.9 ssl

 One more change was a new custom-built carbon seat post.
 A seat post has been fully hand-made in Switzerland by ceetec based on my personal specification.
 It perfectly fits the frame.
 Seatpost weighs 106 grams.

 I initially began with a factory set of Mavic CrossMax SLR Disc 2010 wheels and Continental Race King UST tyres.

 However, during the season 2012 I decided to change the wheels with Litespeed.
 Therefore I ride here custom-built wheels on DT Swiss 240s hubs, DT Swiss Aerolite spokes and Sapim nipples.
 The rims have been managed by NoTubes, an older ZTR Olympic edition.

-The wheels run on Hutchinson Python tubeless tyres.
-Stan`s NoTubes sealant avoids a need of inner tubes.
+The wheels run on Hutchinson Python tubeless tires.
+Stan`s NoTubes sealant avoids a need for inner tubes.
 A pair of these wheels weights 1425 grams, including NoTubes rim tape and valve stems.